bwittmann/NavPy/README.md

   </tr>
 </table>

-If there is no path from start point to goal point found at the first time, the global_planner will call service `/clear_map`.
-Then plan a path on the original costmap.
-This is to avoid the situation that the global costmap is updated due to some temporary obstacles, and this makes it impossible to find a path from start to goal.
-After a while, the obstacle disappeared, which makes us capable to find a path.
-So we call service `/clear_map` to make sure if it is solvable without temporary obstacles.
+In some cases, there might be no path from start to end.
+To make sure reliability of the no path situation, the global_planner will call service `/clear_map`, if there is no path from start point to goal point found at the first time.
+Then global planner will try to plan a path on the original costmap.
+This is to avoid the situation that the global costmap is updated due to some temporary obstacles(which is not there anymore), and this makes it impossible to find a path from start to goal.
+So we call service `/clear_map` to make sure if it is solvable without temporary obstacles(see Gif.10).

 #### Subscribed Topics
 ##### `/global_costmap`